Altinn/altinn-studio-docs/content/solutions/altinn-apps/_index.md

 ---
 title: Altinn Apps
-description: Apps is the runtime and infrastructure solution that is responsible for hosting and running the apps created in Altinn Studio as containers.
+description: Altinn Apps is the solution where all the apps created in Altinn Studio is hosted.
 tags: [solution, apps]
 aliases:
     - "/altinn-studio-apps"
 weight: 200
 ---

-It has all required functionality to render UI, host and call APIs, handle workflow, logic, scaling and everthing else related to an app.
+Altinn Apps is build around Kubernetes and Docker and every app hosted in Altinn Apps needs to be a deployed in a Docker Container.

+The infrastructure is Public Cloud based and every org has a separate and isolated Kubernetes Cluster.

 {{% children description="true" depth="1" %}}